GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 By Herbert Lash and Dhara Ranasinghe

-NEW YORK/LONDON, Feb 28 (Reuters) - The Russian ruble fell to fresh record lows on Monday while world stocks slid and oil prices jumped, as the West ramped up sanctions against Russia over its Ukraine invasion, with steps including blocking banks from the SWIFT global payments system.
+NEW YORK/LONDON, Feb 28 (Reuters) - The Russian ruble hit record lows on Monday while world stocks slid and oil prices jumped after the West ramped up sanctions against Moscow over its invasion of Ukraine, including blocking Russian banks from the SWIFT global payments system.

 Russia's central bank hiked its key interest rate to 20% from 9.5% to bolster the ruble and fight inflation.
-Authorities told export-focused companies to be ready to sell foreign currency as the ruble slid 32% before recouping about half its losses.
+Authorities told export-focused companies to prepare to sell foreign currency as the ruble slid as much as 32% before recouping some losses.

-As an economic crisis loomed in Russia, the fallout of tougher sanctions from the West imposed over the weekend rippled across financial markets, especially in Europe, where the pan-regional STOXX 600 index slid 1.10%.
+As an economic crisis loomed in Russia, the fallout of tougher sanctions from the West imposed over the weekend rippled across financial markets, especially in Europe where the main German and French bourses fell more than 3% in early trade.

-European banks were hit hard, with those most exposed to Russia, including Austria's Raiffeisen Bank RBIV.VI, UniCredit CRDI.MI and Societe Generale SOGN.PA, falling between 11 and 15%.
-The wider euro zone banking index .SX7E lost 6.80%
+European banks were hit hard, with those most exposed to Russia, including Austria's Raiffeisen Bank RBIV.VI, UniCredit CRDI.MI and Societe Generale SOGN.PA, falling between 9.5% and 14%.
+The wider euro zone index .SX7E of 22 major banks lost 5.7%, but the pan-regional STOXX 600 stock index closed down a scant 0.09% as sentiment improved at its close.

+However, talks on a ceasefire ended without a breakthrough and a member of the Ukrainian delegation said the discussions were difficult as the Russian side was biased, news that darkened the mood on Wall Street.

-On Wall Street, the Dow Jones Industrial Average .DJI fell 0.93%, the S&P 500 .SPX lost 0.65% and the Nasdaq Composite .IXIC added 0.04% as investors bet the Federal Reserve won't be so aggressive hiking interest rates.
-MSCI's all-country world equity index .MIWD00000PUS was down 0.44%.
+The Dow Jones Industrial Average .DJI slid 1.17% and the S&P 500 .SPX lost 0.98%.
+The Nasdaq Composite .IXIC fell less, down 0.4% as investors bet the Federal Reserve will be less aggressive hiking interest rates.
+MSCI's all-country world equity index .MIWD00000PUS was down 0.59%.

 Markets are likely to remain choppy in the near term, analysts said.
-While valuations have fallen and some risks have been priced into the market, this is not a time to derisk, Solita Marcelli, chief investment office for the Americas at UBS Global Weather Management, said in a note to clients.
+While valuations have fallen and some risks have been priced into the market, it's not time to derisk, Solita Marcelli, chief investment office for the Americas at UBS Global Weather Management, told clients in a note.

 "Investors trying to trade off geopolitical events can easily get whipsawed," Marcelli said, noting that sell-offs based on geopolitical events have been brief in the past.

-Oil prices surged after Russian President Vladimir Putin put nuclear-armed forces on high alert on Sunday, the fourth day of the biggest assault on a European state since World War Two.
+Oil prices surged after Russian President Vladimir Putin on Sunday put nuclear-armed forces on high alert.

 The global economy faces significant economic and financial turmoil in Russia, the world's 11th largest economy, that will spill across its borders, analysts warned.

-Even if Western governments allow oil and gas purchases from Russia, markets need to digest unavoidable disruption to hedging contracts, insurance coverage and energy markets, said Christopher Smart, chief global strategist at Barings Investment Institute.
+Even if Western governments allow the purchase of oil and gas from Russia, markets need to digest unavoidable disruption to hedging contracts, insurance coverage and energy markets, said Christopher Smart, chief global strategist at Barings Investment Institute.

 "If Russian entities are effectively blocked from exchanging their money into the world's reserves currencies, will the Russian government allow the foreign debts to be paid?" he said.